gronki/fastconv/README.md

 ## Benchmarks

 Benchmarks are available that allow to scan through setting space and choose the most optimal convolution parameters.
-Can be run either by
+You might also be interested how Fortran performance compares to C++ (see [C++ translation of parts of this library](https://github.com/gronki/fastconv-cpp/)).

+To run benchmark, you can use the wrapper script (requires ``fpm``):

 ```sh
 ./run.sh gcc